-Enter the amount converted or reconverted from a traditional IRA, SEP IRA, or SIMPLE IRA to a Roth IRA during 2007.
+Enter the amount converted or reconverted from a traditional IRA, SEP IRA, or SIMPLE IRA to a Roth IRA during 2008.
 Do not include a rollover from one Roth IRA to another Roth IRA.
-Include a rollover in box 2.
+Include this type of rollover in box 2.